-The COVID-19 and Cancer Consortium (CCC19) (www.ccc19.org), also established in mid-March, is collecting data to study the characteristics and course of illness among patients age 18 and older diagnosed with COVID-19 and a current or past diagnosis of invasive solid or hematologic malignancy.
-Currently 120 institutions are participating, of which 11 are located outside the U.S. The 11-member steering committee includes Professor Solange Peters, M.D., Ph.D., head of the Medical Oncology Service of the University Hospital Lausanne, and the current president of the European Society for Medical Oncology (ESMO).
-CCC19 and ESMO are closely collaborating their respective registries’ initiatives.
+The Covid-19 and Cancer Consortium (CCC19), also established in mid-March, is collecting data to study the characteristics and course of illness among patients age 18 and older diagnosed with Covid-19 and a current or past diagnosis of invasive solid or haematologic malignancy.
+Currently, 120 institutions are participating, of which 11 are located outside the USA.
+The 11-member steering committee includes Professor Solange Peters MD PhD, head of the Medical Oncology Service of the University Hospital Lausanne, and the current president of the European Society for Medical Oncology (ESMO).

-CCC19 is actively analyzing and reporting findings from its registry, including a cohort study on the clinical impact of COVID-19 published open access in The Lancet on 28 May 2020 and a study on the utilization of COVID-19 treatments and clinical outcomes among patients with cancer published open access on 22 July in Cancer Discovery.
+CCC19 is actively analysing and reporting findings from its registry, including a cohort study on the clinical impact of Covid-19, published open access in The Lancet (28 May 2020), and a study on the utilization of Covid-19 treatments and clinical outcomes among cancer patients, published open access (22 July) in Cancer Discovery.

-The clinical impact study included 928 patients from Canada, the U.S., and Spain with invasive cancer who received treatment for COVID-19 between 17 March and 16 April 2020.
-The study’s primary endpoint was all-cause mortality within 30 days of COVID-19 diagnosis.
-It is still an ongoing clinical trial (NCT04354701) with an accrual goal of 10,000 patients.
-So far, 4,360 patients are enrolled in CCC19.
+The clinical impact study included 928 invasive cancer patients from Canada, USA and Spain who received treatment for Covid-19 between 17 March and 16 April 2020.
+The study’s primary endpoint was all-cause mortality within 30 days of Covid-19 diagnosis.
+This is an ongoing clinical trial (NCT04354701) with an accrual goal of 10,000 patients.

-The treatment utilization study included 2,186 adults, with a median age of 67, of whom 47% had mild, 40% moderate, and 12% severe baseline COVID-19 severity.
-Patient demographic and cancer characteristics, COVID-19 treatments received, and outcomes are discussed in detail.
-Sixteen percent died from COVID-19 within 30 days of contracting it, again reinforcing the vulnerability of cancer patients to the novel coronavirus.
+The treatment utilisation study included 2,186 adults, with a median age of 67, of whom 47% had mild, 40% moderate, and 12% severe baseline Covid-19 severity.
+Patient demographic and cancer characteristics, Covid-19 treatments received, and outcomes are discussed in detail.
+Sixteen percent died from Covid-19 within 30 days of contracting it, again reinforcing the vulnerability of cancer patients to the novel coronavirus.

-The American Society of Clinical Oncology (ASCO) launched the ASCO Survey on COVID-19 in Oncology Registry in early April, inviting oncology practices across the U.S. to share information about their patients.
-ASCO established this registry to collect both baseline and longitudinal data on how the virus impacts cancer care and cancer patient outcomes during the COVID-19 pandemic and into 2021.
-Data being collected includes characteristics of patients with cancer most impacted by COVID-19, estimates of disease severity, treatment modifications or delays, implementation of telemedicine in the cancer treatment setting; and clinical outcomes related to both COVID-19 and cancer.
+The American Society of Clinical Oncology (ASCO) launched the ASCO Survey on Covid-19 in Oncology Registry in early April, inviting oncology practices across the USA to share information about patients.
+ASCO established this registry to collect both baseline and longitudinal data on how the virus impacts on cancer care and cancer patient outcomes during the Covid-19 pandemic and into 2021.
+Data being collected includes characteristics of cancer patients most impacted by Covid-19, estimates of disease severity, treatment modifications or delays, implementation of telemedicine in the cancer treatment setting and clinical outcomes related to both Covid-19 and cancer.